 Examples of Process Improvement in the Airline Industry

-Although quality improvement is overall part of process improvement, it will be worth to mention that VivaColombia should consider examples in process improvement techniques to reduce expenses and become a more efficient business model.
+Although quality improvement is an overall part of process improvement, it will be worth to mention that VivaColombia should consider examples in process improvement techniques to reduce expenses and become a more efficient business model.
 Below are two examples of how the industry has adopted process improvement techniques to improve operational efficiencies.

 Improvements to the management of catering inventories

 Although many airlines outsource their catering services, these services can have an impact on the airline’s operations and customer experience.
 Airlines have adopted lean techniques such as making sure their catering is accurate and lowering the time of on-hand inventory with the goal of lowering down operational costs.
 An industry example of these lean techniques adaptations is US Airways.
 US Airways has “adopted this lean management technique and testifies to its success.
 According to a representative of the US Airways, the transition to a ‘just-in-time’ production scheme has allowed them to reduce inventory at their five commissaries, improve the accuracy of catering services on the aircraft, and increase the overall consistency of stocking”.
 Something as simple as having the same employee stock the same drawers improve the quality of the stocking process.

 Redefining baggage handling

-Auckland International Airport has actually improved their baggage handling through the use of a simple lean six sigma strategy – as soon as the plane is on blocks, the cargo doors are opened and the bags are taken out even before passengers have start moving.
+Auckland International Airport has actually improved their baggage handling through the use of a simple lean six sigma strategy – as soon as the plane is on blocks, the cargo doors are opened and the bags are taken out even before passengers have started moving.
 According to an Auckland International Airport executive, redefining baggage handling has reduced five minutes of off millions of passenger trips which translates to incredible cost savings for the Airport and for the Airlines that operate out of that airport.
-This process improvement technique can also lower down the cost of parking and air conditioner that airlines incur while the plane is being unloaded while at the same time decreasing the airplanes turn-around time, maximizing the airlines flight time and decreasing scheduling issues.
+This process improvement technique can also lower down the cost of parking and air conditioner that airlines incur while the plane is being unloaded while at the same time decreasing the airplanes turn-around time, maximizing the airline’s flight time and decreasing scheduling issues.